Department of Health (MDH) has made access to patient controlled dangerous

 is employed by or under contract with the same practice as the prescriber or

 pharmacist to access PDMP data on their behalf (see “Can any healthcare

 provider access PDMP data?” above).
 These delegate practitioners will be

 provided with their own user accounts with unique usernames and passwords.
-Unlicensed delegates, such as office staff,
+Delegates, such as office staff,

 may only access the PDMP data in order to provide it to a delegating prescriber